 We do not offer day of registration.
 If you do not meet the online registration deadline, you will not be permitted to race.

-In 2025, Race Penguin will manage our scoring and timing.
+Race Penguin will manage our scoring and timing.

 If you have any questions or concerns, please do not hesitate to contact us.
 I try to respond as quickly as possible.
 Email through the contact page or visit our social media @kentuckyorrs on Instagram or find our Facebook Group Kentucky Open Road Racing or send a text to 502-542-1837, I own a small business and have a family farm so I am